d12frosted/elpa-mirror/nongnu/subed-readme.txt

   but not on Microsoft Windows due to the lack of Unix-style sockets.
 On Microsoft Windows, you will not be able to synchronize with MPV.

-  • Open videos with `C-c C-v' or automatically when opening a subtitle file if the video file is named like the subtitle file but with a video extension (e.g. `.mkv' or `.avi').
+  • Automatically open the associated media file in MPV based on the filename, open a media file manually with `C-c C-v' (`subed-mpv-find-video'), or play media directly from a URL with `C-c C-u' (`subed-mpv-play-video-from-url') .
+This works for audio files as well.
+  • Pause and resume video playback without leaving Emacs (`M-SPC').
+  • Jump to the current subtitle in the MPV player with `M-j' (`subed-mpv-jump-to-current-subtitle').
+Toggle looping over the current subtitle with `C-c C-l' (`subed-toggle-loop-over-current-subtitle').
+Control how many seconds to loop before or after the current subtitles by customizing `subed-loop-seconds-before' and `subed-loop-seconds-after'.
+  • Use `C-c .' (`subed-toggle-sync-point-to-player') to toggle whether the point should move to the currently playing subtitle.
+  • Use `C-c ,' (`subed-toggle-sync-player-to-point') to toggle whether mpv should seek to the position of the current subtitle when the point moves between subtitles.
   • Subtitles are automatically reloaded in mpv when the buffer is saved.
-  • Cursor and playback position are synchronized:
-    • Playback in mpv seeks to the position of the current subtitle as the cursor moves between subtitles (`C-c ,').
-    • The cursor is moved to the currently relevant subtitle as the video is playing (`C-c .').
   • Copy the current playback position as start (`C-c [') or stop (`C-c ]') time of the current subtitle.
-  • Playback is paused or slowed down when a subtitle's text is edited (`C-c C-p').
+  • Playback is paused or slowed down when a subtitle's text is edited (`C-c C-p', `subed-toggle-pause-while-typing').
   • Loop over the current subtitle in mpv (`C-c C-l').
-  • When a subtitle's start or stop time changes, mpv seeks to the subtitle's start time (`C-c C-r').
+  • When a subtitle's start or stop time changes, mpv seeks to the subtitle's start time (`C-c C-r', `subed-toggle-replay-adjusted-subtitle').
-  • Pause video playback without leaving Emacs (`M-SPC').
   • Move one frame forward or backward (`C-c C-f .' and `C-c C-f ,';
     pressing `,' or `.' afterwards moves by frames until any other key is pressed).